VoiNetwork/governance/Proposal Submissions/Quiz Bot Incentive/Quiz Bot Incentive_Atsoc1993_20230910.md

 - 1,000,000 Tokens

 # Abstract
 - Introduction of an interactive incentive, "Voi Buddy," a quiz bot for the Voi Discord channel.
 It aims to engage the community, promote Voi knowledge, and disburse testnet Voi tokens to our community in a harmless way for idle enjoyment.
+Voi Buddy has 100 pre-loaded questions related to Voi,moreso towards its technical aspects and terminology, answering a multiple choice correctly triggers a transaction to a participation node address of 1 Voi testnet token.
+All participants must use Voi Buddy's built-in registration system with their participation node address, which is a simple "!register <addresshere" command.
+The participation node address is tied to the users discord ID, to prevent multiple registrations for one person, and has a cooldown period of 1 hour per question.

 # Team
 - Atsoc1993 (Foodie): A solo developer with experience in creating and managing game bots for Discord using discord.py and the Algorand Python SDK.
 My previous work includes bots for Foodie City since August 2022.